OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

         new IndexAlias
         {
             Alias = "autoroutePart", // alias of graphql ContentPart.
 You may also use nameof(AutoroutPart).ToFieldName() Index = nameof(AutoroutePartIndex), // name of index bound to part - keep in mind, that fields need to correspond.
-E.g. 'path' has same name in index and part.
+E.g. 'path' has the same name in the index and part.
             IndexType = typeof(AutoroutePartIndex)
         }
     ];